n49/n49.github.io/index.md

 title: Welcome to the N49 Developer Portal
 ---
 ##What is N49?
 N49 is a leading local search and review management company.
-Our network of directories are a key part of the local eco system in Canada, the United States, and the United Kingdom.
+Our network of directories are a key part of the [local search eco system in Canada](https://getlisted.org/static/resources/local_search_ecosystem_canada.pdf), the United States, and the United Kingdom.
 In addition to our directories we have a leading application for helping business owners acquire reviews from their customers and distribute them around the web, and to their own website.

 ##API's

 N49 has two primary API's, the review feed API and the N49-Data API.
-The review feed API is used for the
+The review feed API is used for the distribution of reviews to customer websites and it is required that you're a paying customer in order to get an API Key.
+Our Data-API lets app developers, media companies, or data providers push or pull from our database of reviews, and business information.

 #### N49 Data API

+[Our Data-API documentation](https://github.com/n49/N49-Data-Api-Documentation) is well defined in a github repository.
+If you have any questions or would like an API key don't hesitate to reach out.

-## Sample Posts
+## Recent Updates

-This blog contains sample posts which help stage pages and blog data.
-When you don't need the samples anymore just delete the `_posts/core-samples` folder.

-    $ rm -rf _posts/core-samples

-Here's a sample "posts list".
+You can find answers to common questions about our products and API's here, including and updates or changes that should be noted.

 <ul class="posts">
   {% for post in site.posts %}